How to Become a Nurse Midwife in Colorado: Complete Guide

 Below are answers to common questions about becoming a Certified Nurse-Midwife (CNM) or Certified Midwife (CM) in Colorado.

-What’s the difference between a CNM and CM in Colorado?
+What’s the difference between a CNM and a CM in Colorado?

-Both CNM and CM credentials have identical scopes of practice, educational requirements, and examination standards.
-The primary difference is that CNMs must maintain an active RN license, while CMs require a bachelor’s degree in any field but not nursing licensure.
-Colorado is one of only 13 jurisdictions recognizing the CM credential.
+Both CNM and CM credentials have identical scopes of practice, educational requirements through ACME-accredited programs, and examination standards through AMCB.
+Following Senate Bill 23-167’s implementation in July 2024, both credentials now have equal licensure parity in Colorado with independent practice authority and prescriptive privileges.
+The primary difference is that CNMs must maintain an active RN license, while CMs require a bachelor’s degree in any field, but not nursing licensure.
+Colorado is one of only 13 jurisdictions recognizing the CM credential, compared to CNM recognition in all 50 states.

 How long does it take to become a midwife in Colorado?

-The timeline varies: Master’s programs take about 2.5 years, BS to DNP programs require 4 years, and post-graduate certificates take 1.5 years.
-Additional time is needed for licensure processing and completing the 750-hour mentorship for prescriptive authority.
+The timeline varies by pathway: Master’s programs (MS Nurse-Midwifery and the new MS Midwifery Direct-Entry) take approximately 2.5 years, BS to DNP programs require 4 years, and post-graduate certificates take 1.5 years.
+Additional time is needed for licensure application processing (typically 4-8 weeks) and completing the 750-hour mentorship requirement over 3 years for full prescriptive authority.

 Can I practice midwifery in Colorado with an online degree?

-Yes, Colorado accepts graduates from ACME-accredited online programs, provided they complete supervised clinical training in approved healthcare facilities.
-The University of Colorado offers hybrid online programs with guaranteed clinical placements.
+Yes, Colorado accepts graduates from ACME-accredited online and hybrid programs, provided they complete the required supervised clinical training (700-1,260 hours, depending on program) in approved healthcare facilities.
+The University of Colorado offers hybrid online programs combining distance education with guaranteed clinical placements at Denver and Aurora midwifery clinics.

 Do I need malpractice insurance to practice as a midwife in Colorado?

 Yes, midwives in independent practice must maintain professional liability insurance with minimum coverage of $500,000 per claim and $1,500,000 aggregate annually.
-Employed midwives are typically covered by institutional policies.
+This requirement applies to both CNMs and CMs engaged in independent practice.
+Employed midwives are typically covered by institutional policies through their healthcare facility employers.

 What is the job outlook for midwives in Colorado?